Real Estate Glossary: Homebuying 101

 A listing contract whereby a representative is employed by a seller to secure a buyer for the property.

 A formula used for calculating interest on a loan based on ordinary interest and exact time which yields a slightly higher amount of interest.

-Bedroom communities are generally composed of areas that are privately owned and developed and overwhelmingly residential.
+Bedroom communities are generally composed of overwhelmingly residential areas that are privately owned and developed.
 Planned neighborhoods and gated communities are likely to be the predominant real estate.

 Bill of Sale: